-Not many people in America are now actually able to afford the 20 percent downpayment necessary to pay for a house while taking mortgage.
+Not many people in America are now actually able to afford the 20 percent downpayment necessary to pay for a house while taking a mortgage.

-National Association of Realtors says, house prices across the US are currently higher by at least 30 percent over the last five years.
+National Association of Realtors says house prices across the US are currently higher by at least 30 percent over the last five years.
 In 2019, they rose by a whopping seven percent.
 This makes downpayment fairly hard, says NAR.

-There’s superb ways to get around the downpayment problem, which I will discuss later in this article.
+There are superb ways to get around the downpayment problem, which I will discuss later in this article.

-5. Get Prequalified for Mortgage
+5. Get Prequalified for a Mortgage

 Before you buy a house, it’s best to get prequalified with a lender for the mortgage.
-This involves providing all your financial information such as income, debt, tax liabilities, savings and investments among others, to the bank or lending financial institution.
+This involves providing all your financial information, such as income, debt, tax liabilities, savings, and investments, among others, to the bank or lending financial institution.
 This can help save a lot of hassles.

 The bank or financial institution will inform the mortgage value and provide a prequalification.
-This means, they’re clearing you for a mortgage worth a certain, fixed amount.
+This means they’re clearing you for a mortgage worth a certain, fixed amount.

 This makes it easier to look for a house that’s within your budget and buy one quickly.
 You can check for the mortgage rate and find out how much money you’ll pay for the house over a period of time.